johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 __NOTE:__  This last command is not one where you go grab a coffee and when you get back you are all set.
-This command will take up to 8 hours to complete since SSL certificates for your domain are being generated, the domain name is being verified and then the content and configuration is being propagated throughout the Verizon network.
-In fact I would wait a good 12-16 hoursbecause even after Azure reports that the certs are deployed it can still take a few hours before they are really available.
+This command will take up to 8 hours to complete since SSL certificates for your domain are being generated, the domain name is being verified and then the content and configuration are being propagated throughout the Verizon network.
+In fact I would wait a good 12-16 hours because even after Azure reports that the certs are deployed it can still take a few hours before they are really available and working in a browser.

 We are 90% there and have completed all that we can do from the command line to get our site up and running.
 At this point you should have a working site at